contentstack/cli/packages/contentstack-audit/README.md

-  -y, --yes               Use this flag to skip confirmation --backup-dir=<value>    Provided path to backup original data --columns=<value>       only show provided columns (comma-separated) --copy-dir              Create backup from original data --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
+  -y, --yes               Use this flag to skip confirmation --backup-dir=<value>    Provided path to backup original data --columns=<value>       only show provided columns (comma-separated) --copy-dir              Create backup from the original data.
+  --copy-path=<value>     Provide the path to backup the copied data.
+  --csv                   output is csv format [alias: --output=csv] --filter=<value>        filter property by partial string matching, ex: name=foo --modules=<option>...
 Provide list of modules to be audited